The 5 Best Gaming Routers of 2026

 How We Test Routers

-Since we started reviewing them in 2024, we've tested over 35 routers.
+Since we started reviewing them in 2024, we've tested over 60 routers.
 We maintain complete editorial independence and impartiality by purchasing each router ourselves, which ensures we aren't testing specially selected review units.
-Rather than casually assessing performance by throwing on Netflix and seeing if it works, we rigorously evaluate each router on the same standardized testing platform, providing you with all the data to allow you to compare between different models.
+Rather than casually assessing performance by throwing on Netflix and seeing if it works, we rigorously evaluate each router on a standardized testing platform, providing you with all the data you need to compare different models.

 1. Best Gaming Router